 Tier X reporting, which helps Microsoft ensure that all vendors/suppliers at all levels are doing everything they can to ensure as much diversity as possible within the supply chain.

 The Vendor Guidelines (formerly the Program Administrative Guidelines)

 Microsoft travel policy.
-Required for all reimbursable travel, the vendor travel policy is consistent with employee travel policy and enables the supplier to take advantage of the Microsoft travel program and associated negotiated pricing.
+Required for all reimbursable travel, the vendor/supplier travel policy is consistent with employee travel policy and enables the supplier to take advantage of the Microsoft travel program and associated negotiated pricing.